-'''

-Format no spanning-tree mst <mstid> [cost | external-cost | port-priority]
+Format no spanning-tree mst <mstid> [cost external-cost port-priority]</mstid> Mode Interface Config spanning-tree mst instance no spanning-tree mst instance

-'''

-spanning-tree mst instance

 This command adds a multiple spanning tree instance to the switch.
-The parameter < mstid> is a number within a range of 1-4094, that corresponds to the new instance ID to be added.
+The parameter <mstid> is a number within a range of 1-4094, that corresponds to the new instance ID to be added.
 The maximum number of multiple instances supported by the switch is 4.

+Default none

-Format spanning-tree mst instance <mstid>
+Format spanning-tree mst instance <mstid></mstid>

+Mode Global Config